 Children are 'competent' and will seek collaboration nine times out of ten.
 However, the one time they won't collaborate is when they don't feel that you deserve it.

-I write 'seek collaboration' since they don't always succeed, especially when they don't know how to.
+I write 'seek cooperation' because they don't always succeed, especially if they don't know how.
 As parents, we guide them.
-Next time, perhaps they'll get it right.
-Children naturally seek collaboration and want to do what's right in each situation.
+Maybe next time they'll get it right.
+Children naturally want to cooperate and do what's right in every situation.
 They want to contribute, this drive is innate in all human beings.

-This drive comes from evolution, which taught us that to belong is to survive.
-Humans are the most social creatures, far surpassing dolphins, elephants, and chimpanzees in terms of social behavior.
-Our brains are wired for belonging, observing, identifying, and integrating social norms, rules, and behaviors.
+This drive comes from evolution, which has taught us that to belong is to survive.
+Humans are the most social of creatures, far surpassing dolphins, elephants and chimpanzees in social behaviour.
+Our brains are wired to belong, to observe, identify and integrate social norms, rules and behaviors.

 Responsibility

-Children seek responsibility, they yearn for and desire it.
-As parents, we initially bear responsibility for all of our child's needs, as they grow older, we gradually transfer it to them.
-Ideally, this transition should occur smoothly and naturally.
+Children seek, crave and desire responsibility.
+As parents, we initially take responsibility for all of our children's needs, and as they grow older, we gradually transfer responsibility to them.
+Ideally, this transition should be smooth and natural.

 Eventually, they will leave our care and assume full responsibility for their relationships, happiness, finances, personal hygiene, and overall well-being.

-Children are born with complete human potential, equipped with all the basic human emotions, such as sadness, happiness, disgust, surprise and anger.
-They are universal human emotions.
-At first, kids are entirely driven by these emotions, and as parents we help them understand and regulate these feelings, enabling them to function effectively within society.
+Children are born with full human potential, equipped with all the basic human emotions such as sadness, happiness, disgust, surprise and anger.
+These are universal human emotions.
+Initially, children are completely driven by these emotions, and as parents we help them to understand and regulate these feelings so that they can function effectively in society.

 All emotions matter